-- I. Policy Against Discrimination - A. No person shall, on the basis of race, color, religion, gender, age, marital status, disability, political or religious beliefs, national or ethnic origin, or genetic information, sexual orientation, or gender identity be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity, or in any employment conditions or practices conducted by this School District, except as provided by law. - B. The School Board shall comply with all state and federal laws, which prohibit discrimination and are designed to protect the civil rights of applicants, employees, and/or students, or other persons or organizations protected by applicable law. - C. The School Board shall admit students to District Schools, programs, and classes without regard to race, color, religion, gender, age, national or ethnic origin, marital status, disability or handicap, sexual orientation, or gender identity. - II.
+- II.
+Policy Against Discrimination - A. No person shall, on the basis of race, color, religion, gender, age, marital status, disability, political or religious beliefs, national or ethnic origin, genetic information, sexual orientation, gender identity, or pregnancy be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity, or in any employment conditions or practices conducted by this School District, except as provided by law. - B. The School Board shall comply with all state and federal laws, which prohibit discrimination and are designed to protect the civil rights of applicants, employees, students, or other persons or organizations protected by applicable law. - C. The School Board shall admit students to District schools, programs, and classes without regard to race, color, religion, gender, age, marital status, disability, political or religious beliefs, national or ethnic origin, genetic information, sexual orientation, gender identity, or pregnancy. - III.
 Policy Against Sexual Harassment or Other Forms of Harassment Prohibited by Law - A. The School Board desires to maintain an academic and work environment in which all employees, volunteers, and students are treated with respect and dignity.
-A vital element of this atmosphere is the Board's commitment to equal opportunities and the prohibition of discriminatory practices.
-The board's prohibition against discriminatory practices includes prohibitions against sexual harassment, or any other form of harassment based upon a person's membership in a protected class and specifically prohibited by applicable state or federal law.
+A vital element of this atmosphere is the School Board's commitment to equal opportunities and the prohibition of discriminatory practices.
+The School Board's prohibition against discriminatory practices includes prohibitions against sexual harassment, or any other form of harassment based upon a person's membership in a protected class and specifically prohibited by applicable state or federal law.
 The School Board forbids sexual harassment, or any other form of illegal harassment, of any employee, student, volunteer, or visitor.
-The Board will not tolerate sexual harassment, or any other form of illegal harassment by any of its employees, students, volunteers or agents. - B. The prohibition against discrimination including sexual and other forms of illegal harassment shall also apply to non-employee volunteers who work subject to the control of school authorities, and to all vendors or service providers who have access to School Board facilities.
+The School Board will not tolerate sexual harassment, or any other form of illegal harassment by any of its employees, students, volunteers or agents. - B. The prohibition against discrimination including sexual and other forms of illegal harassment shall also apply to non-employee volunteers who work subject to the control of school authorities, and to all vendors or service providers who have access to School Board facilities.

-III.
+IV.
 Definition of Sexual Harassment